Wager Island: Geology

 Wager Island is one of a series of islands and deep bays that are the remnants of a now-submerged coastal range.
 The island is of igneous origin, and dates from the tertiary period.
 It is the product of the same geological phenomenon that caused the development of the Chilean Coast Range and the Andes.
 Passing through Paso Suroeste—off the southern coast of Wager Island— is the Liquiñe-Ofqui Fault system, a major geological fault that exhibits current seismicity.

 Three tectonic plates (the Antarctica, South America and Nazca) meet at the Chile Triple Junction (CTJ), near the Taitao Peninsula.
 The Nazca and Antarctic plates are moving to the east, while the South American plate is moving to the west.
-This situation has resulted in the subsidence of the western edge of the South American plate, lowering it to its current level and resulting in the large number of islands that exists today at that location.
+This situation has resulted in the subsidence of the western edge of the South American plate, lowering it to its current level and producing the large number of islands that exist there today.
 Subduction of the Chile Ridge beneath the South American plate at the CTJ has caused a sequence of three ridge–continent collisions, starting about 5 million years ago.

 During the Llanquihue glaciation, the Guayaneco Archipelago was covered with glaciers, which carved deep valleys into the islands.
-Today these glacial troughs are deep channels (such as the Messier Channel and the Fallos Channel) and fjords.
+Today, these glacial troughs are deep channels (such as the Messier Channel and the Fallos Channel) and fjords.